 One of my early years with my current team I was sitting and watching an upper level practice and it was already at least a couple of months into the season.
 A dad brought his swimmer to practice for the first time (mom usually did it)…and I remember he stood watching practice for about a half an hour or so and his eyes just kept getting wider and wider, then he started looking at other parents trying to find any inkling that we were thinking the same thing he was.
 When he found no such confirmation, he finally asked…”Is this how practices always are?!”
 And the parents replied that it was a fairly standard practice…and the dad marveled…”Don’t they ever stop swimming?”
 And the general consensus of the other parents was… it’s swim practice, what else would they do?
 So the dad watched a bit longer…and finally declared “Isn’t this abusive?!”
 And the rest of the parents laughed, and I said “Only if you try to make us swim that work out…look at their faces…the kids love it” Dad called his wife who apparently told him to be quiet and stop embarrassing her, it was normal for the kids to swim that much.
 That poor dad…I’ll never forget the look on his face.

 Bottom line is the kids work hard at practice.
 They swim a set, have a bit of rest then swim another set, and again, and again until practice is over.
-Rest is built into the sets and some fun stuff too like races, relays, and the occasional game…but for the most part the kids will swim and swim some more.
+Rest is built into the sets and some fun stuff too like races, relays, and the occasional game or treat…but for the most part the kids will swim and swim some more.
 It is amazing what these kids can do.
 You don’t need to worry though…if you’ve chosen your team wisely, you can trust the coaches to know what they are doing.
 Good coaches know just how hard to push the kids.
 If they see a swimmer struggling, they will modify the workout, if it continues they may recommend a different practice group or at least a different lane with swimmers of more similar ability.
 Good coaches never push a swimmer harder than they should.
 They are gentle with the young/less experienced ones, yet push them enough slowly over time so that they can achieve their goals.
 At the upper levels the coaches will teach your swimmers how to train hard and really push themselves so they can be faster than they thought they could be.
 So, if the first practice you ever saw was a mid season,upper level practice…yeah it might seem like a bit much…but these are swimmers, it is what they do.
 On the bright side, during the season there are no arguments about bedtime.
 Although you may find you need to budget a bit more for groceries, swimming is hungry work!

 Practice Dos & Don’ts